 If this is not the first question asked by a client, it is likely the first thought that a client has.
 Lawyer services are expensive, that's a fact of life.
-And that is why Taylor Legal works really hard to make sure you get the best value possible.
+That's why Taylor Legal works HARD to make sure you get the best value possible.
 We want our clients to know that they received excellent services at a fair price.

 While many times an online form can suffice for a run-of-the-mill agreement, sometimes those services or products often cost more in the long run if not drafted correctly.

 While talking about money can be difficult, we want our clients to understand our fee structure and to ask questions when you are unsure.